 If your loved one has to move out of their house because of their divorce, then they’re going to be even more stressed and behind the eight ball.
 Volunteer your time for packing, cleaning, and figuring out logistics.
 Not only will this lessen their workload, but it could also make the moving process a little less emotionally-taxing.

-Loved ones count on our support, especially when they’re going through a challenging process like a divorce and building a new life for themself.
+Loved ones count on our support, especially when they’re going through a challenging process like a divorce and building a new life for themselves.
 Keep these tips in mind if you want to be there for your family member or friend.
 You can scarcely imagine how much they’ll appreciate it.